linksmart/nifi-ldap-authentication-setup/README.md

 This repository contains setup configuration for running a secure Nifi instance which authenticates users using LDAP.

 ## Quick Start
-Run the starting script to launch the stack:
+Run the setup script to generate necessary configurations:
 ```bash
 ./setup.sh
 ```